Table of Contents

 “I can manage the school fees and the loan EMI,” she whispered, “but if something happened to me, what happens to them?”

 It’s a question most educators ask in private and postpone in public.
-In 2025, with salaries, loans, and children’s education costs pulling at the same paycheck, the real ask is simple: How Much Term Insurance Do Teachers Need in India in 2025?
+In 2026, with salaries, loans, and children’s education costs pulling at the same paycheck, the real ask is simple: How Much Term Insurance Do I Need as a Teacher in 2026?
 Let’s answer it cleanly — teacher to teacher — with a practical way to calculate your number.

-The Salary Reality: How Much Term Insurance Do Teachers Need in India in 2025?
+The Salary Reality: How Much Term Insurance Do I Need as a Teacher in 2026?

 The Clean Formula to Calculate Life Cover for Teachers